AI timeline generator for eng teams

 Departments and cross-team handoffs

-Departments label which team owns each node.
-Cross-functional launches become readable: design hands off to frontend, frontend depends on backend API, QA depends on both.
-Handoffs are edges, not assumptions in a sprint doc.
+Departments label which team owns each task.
+Cross-functional launches become easier to understand: design hands off to frontend, frontend depends on backend, and QA depends on both.
+Handoffs are mapped directly instead of buried in a sprint doc.

 FAQ